 - Check out these 3 Essential Visual Design Concepts

-Beyond the features and functions of e-learning authoring tools, many different technologies impact course creation.
-Things like audio, video, web browsers, SCORM, and Learning Management Systems (LMSs) are just a few examples.
-And while you don’t need to be a tech guru, you do need to have a good grasp of a few basics, including:
+Beyond the features and functions of e-learning authoring apps, there are many different technical aspects to e-learning.
+Things like the creation and use of audio and video, how different web browsers behave, how to troubleshoot a course that’s not behaving as you expected on your Learning Management Systems (LMSs)—all of these are just a few examples.
+And while you don’t need to be a tech guru to create good e-learning, you should strive to know a few basics, including:

 - How to publish courses.
-Skilled e-learning developers understand the publishing settings of their authoring tools and how those settings will impact tracking and reporting.
+Skilled e-learning developers understand the publishing settings of their authoring apps and how those settings impact the tracking and reporting of the course.

 - How to test courses.
 E-learning isn’t effective if it doesn’t work properly.
 Testing courses before they’re rolled out to learners is typically part of a more formal quality assurance (QA) process that can help catch everything from typos to broken links or malfunctioning media.